-Sexual Harassment-"unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, such as sexual assault or acts of sexual violence" (US Dept. of Ed Office of Civil Rights and US Dept. of Justice, Civil Rights Division, University of Montana Letter of Findings, May 9, 2013, pg.
-4).
+Sexual Harassment- "unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, such as sexual assault or acts of sexual violence" (US Dept. of Ed Office of Civil Rights and US Dept. of Justice, Civil Rights Division, University of Montana Letter of Findings, May 9, 2013, pg.
+4)

-Turtle Mountain Band of Chippewa Tribal Code Definitions "SEXUAL ASSAULT" means:
+Turtle Mountain Band of Chippewa Tribal Code Definitions

+"SEXUAL ASSAULT" means:

 - a.
 Any unwelcome sexual contact; - b.
 Causing another person to involuntarily engage in sexual activity by force; and - c.
-Causing another person to involuntarily engage in sexual activity by threat of force or duress. - "DOMESTIC VIOLENCE" means abuse, mental anguish, physical harm, bodily injury, assault, sexual assault or the infliction of reasonable fear of bodily injury between family and/or household members.
-All crimes involving threat, violence, assault, physical abuse, sexual abuse or others enumerated in the Tribal Mountain Tribal Code and the Turtle Mountain Domestic Violence Code committed against or between family or household members may be charged as domestic violence and may be punished as provided in Chapter 37.03 of the Turtle Mountain Domestic Violence Code. - "DOMESTIC PARTNER" means adults or minors who are dating, have dated, are engaged in a sexual relationship or who have been engaged in a sexual relationship.
-This shall include those persons involved in same sex relationships. - "PROTECTION ORDER" means a court order granted for the protection of victims of domestic violence.
+Causing another person to involuntarily engage in sexual activity by threat of force or duress.

+"DOMESTIC VIOLENCE" means abuse, mental anguish, physical harm, bodily injury, assault, sexual assault or the infliction of reasonable fear of bodily injury between family and/or household members.
+All crimes involving threat, violence, assault, physical abuse, sexual abuse or others enumerated in the Tribal Mountain Tribal Code and the Turtle Mountain Domestic Violence Code committed against or between family or household members may be charged as domestic violence

-- "AGGRAVATED SEXUAL ABUSE" means to knowingly cause another person to engage in a sexual act by using force against that person or by threatening or placing that person in fear that any person will be subjected to death, serious bodily injury or kidnapping or attempts to do so. - "COERCION" means to exploit fear or anxiety through intimidation, compulsion, domination, or control with the intent to compel conduct or compliance. - "LACK OF CONSENT" means the acts must be committed either by threat, force and intimidation or through the use of the victim's mental or physical inabilities which can include when the victim is physically or mentally incapacitated by alcohol or drugs. - "SEX" means acts of masturbation, sexual intercourse, or physical contact with a person's genitals, or the condition of human male or female genitals when in a state of sexual stimulation or arousal. - "SEXUAL ABUSE" means to knowingly cause another person to engage in a sexual act by threatening or placing that person in fear or engages in a sexual act if that person is incapable of appraising the nature of the conduct or physically incapable of declining participation in or communicating unwillingness to engage in that sexual act. - "SEXUAL ACT" means sexual contact between human beings consisting of contact between the penis and the vulva, the penis and the anus, the mouth and the penis, the mouth and the vulva, or any other portion of the human body; or the use of an object which comes in contact with the victim's anus, vulva, or penis.
-Emission is not required. - "SEXUAL BATTERY" means the act of making unwanted and sexually offensive contact with an intimate body part of another person or which causes an immediate apprehension in the other person that such an act will occur.
+- and may be punished as provided in Chapter 37.03 of the Turtle Mountain Domestic Violence Code. - "DOMESTIC PARTNER" means adults or minors who are dating, have dated, are engaged in a sexual relationship or who have been engaged in a sexual relationship.
+This shall include those persons involved in same sex relationships. - "PROTECTION ORDER" means a court order granted for the protection of victims of domestic violence. - "AGGRAVATED SEXUAL ABUSE" means to knowingly cause another person to engage in a sexual act by using force against that person or by threatening or placing that person in fear that any person will be subjected to death, serious bodily injury or kidnapping or attempts to do so. - "COERCION" means to exploit fear or anxiety through intimidation, compulsion, domination, or control with the intent to compel conduct or compliance. - "LACK OF CONSENT" means the acts must be committed either by threat, force and intimidation or through the use of the victim's mental or physical inabilities which can include when the victim is physically or mentally incapacitated by alcohol or drugs. - "SEX" means acts of masturbation, sexual intercourse, or physical contact with a person's genitals, or the condition of human male or female genitals when in a state of sexual stimulation or arousal. - "SEXUAL ABUSE" means to knowingly cause another person to engage in a sexual act by threatening or placing that person in fear or engages in a sexual act if that person is incapable of appraising the nature of the conduct or physically incapable of declining participation in or communicating unwillingness to engage in that sexual act. - "SEXUAL ACT" means sexual contact between human beings consisting of contact between the penis and the vulva, the penis and the anus, the mouth and the penis, the mouth and the vulva, or any other portion of the human body; or the use of an object which comes in contact with the victim's anus, vulva, or penis.
+Emission is not required.

+"SEXUAL BATTERY" means the act of making unwanted and sexually offensive contact with an intimate body part of another person or which causes an immediate apprehension in the other person that such an act will occur.
 Intimate body parts include sexual organs, the anus, the groin or buttocks of any person and the breasts of a female.
-Sexual battery includes situations in which the interactions defined are with a person who is incapable of giving consent or resisting due to alcohol or drugs. - "SEXUAL CONTACT" means any touching of the sexual or other intimate parts of the person for the purpose of arousing or satisfying sexual or aggressive desires whether or not through the clothing or other covering, of the sexual or other intimate parts of the person, or the penile ejaculation or ejaculate or emission of urine or feces upon any part of the person, for the purpose of arousing or satisfying sexual or aggressive desires, and shall include any sexual touching of or contact with an individual's intimate very private, personal body parts either directly or through the clothing of the individual.
+Sexual battery includes situations in which the interactions defined are with a person who is incapable of giving consent or resisting due to alcohol or drugs.